University College

 Prerequisite: HST250H1, STA220H1, HST350Y1 and an Independent Research Course Proposal form

-HST451Y1 - Independent Research in Health Studies
+HST451Y1 - Independent Research in Public Health

-HST451Y1 - Independent Research in Health Studies
+HST451Y1 - Independent Research in Public Health

 This two-semester course designation will permit students to gain academic credit for health studies pursued independently, or to participate in an ongoing health research project, under the supervision of a University of Toronto faculty member.
 Students must submit an Independent Research Course Proposal form confirming a faculty supervisor has agreed to participate and describing the content of the project by the end of August.
 This form is available on the University College Health Studies Program website at https://www.uc.utoronto.ca/health-studies/courses.
 Not eligible for CR/NCR option.